-A set of specifications will be provided to the pilot projects that will be funded following the ELG Open calls to ensure that the new resources and services produced comply with the ELG requirements as elaborated in this DMP.
-These specifications will be also recommended to any other data producer targeting compliance with the ELG platform.
+A set of specifications were provided to the pilot projects that were selected in the ELG Open calls to ensure that the new resources and services produced comply with the ELG requirements as elaborated in this DMP.
+These specifications are also recommended to any other data producer targeting compliance with the ELG platform.

-As part of its mission, ELG also promotes best practices that emerge from the community for the development of new resources and services to improve their interoperability.
+As part of its mission, ELG promotes best practices that emerge from the community for the development of new resources and services to improve their interoperability.
 These best practices are summarised in the two sections below.